Changing status: L1B to H1B conversion

 The H-1B status offers foreign workers in the US a number of advantages over the L-1 program.

-- L-1 visa holders have to remain employed in the role and for the employer as granted in their L-1 application.
+L-1 visa holders have to remain employed in the role and for the employer as granted in their L-1 application.
 They are not permitted to apply for another job with another employer under their existing L-1 status.
-With H-1B status however they can change employers, provided they qualify to sponsor you.
-It is possible for a L-1B to H-1B change of status to be applied for under the same employer but different role, or where you have found qualifying employment with another organisation.
+With H-1B status, however, they can change employers, provided they qualify to sponsor you.
+It is possible for an L-1B to H-1B change of status to be applied for under the same employer but different role, or where you have found qualifying employment with another organisation.

-- You must ensure you retain a valid immigration status throughout.
+You must ensure you retain a valid immigration status.
 If you are successful in your change of status application, you have to remain employed by – i.e. on the payroll of – your L-1 sponsor up to the commencement of your new visa (October 1st) to avoid becoming ‘out of status’, as in these circumstances, there is no available grace period.

 If you do fall out of status, there is a risk your change of status will be denied, and you are likely to face problems with any subsequent USCIS applications.